Skip to content

 Primary Authority

-Other PA work this year included:
+PA work this year included:

-• Various product safety issues and recalls
+• Product safety issues and recalls

 • Food legislation and labelling